-Due to the outbreak of COVID-19, also known as the coronavirus, all Capitol Tours have been suspended until at least June 9th.
+Due to the outbreak of COVID-19, also known as the coronavirus, all Capitol Tours have been suspended until further notice.
+Currently, the White House is accepting tour requests for Fridays and Saturdays beginning in October.
 We apologize for the inconvenience in planning your trip.
 If you have any questions or concerns, please do not hesitate to call our Washington, D.C. office at 202-225-2501.
 We will monitor this situation and provide an additional update on future tours when that information becomes available.

 All tickets are provided to constituents on a first-come, first-served basis.
 Due to the large number of visitors, please request them as early as possible in order to maximize your chances.
 For information on sightseeing and attractions, please visit the Washington, DC Tourism Information page.

 VIRTUAL TOURS AND FUN FACTS

 If you would like to learn more about the United States Capitol building from home, you can check out the virtual tour made available by the Capitol Visitors’ Center here.
 Additionally, please take advantage of the rich collection of Virtual Exhibits found in the digital archives of the Capitol.

 As you learn about the Capitol, I’d like to share some of my favorite spots: